Legal education: United States

 In the United States, in most cases, the degree awarded by American law schools is the Doctor of Jurisprudence or Juris Doctor (J.D.), a Doctoral degree, the pursuit of which students undertake only after having completed an undergraduate degree in some other field (usually a bachelor's degree).
 The law school program is considered to be a professional school program and upon graduation you receive the distinct title of Doctor (although most states strictly regulate the ability of attorneys to style themselves "doctor").

 Research degrees that are awarded include the Master of Laws (LL.M.), Doctor of Juridical Science degrees (J.S.D. or S.J.D.) and Doctor of Comparative Law (D.C.L.), are post-undergraduate and research and academic-based level degrees.
 In the U.S. the Legum Doctor (LL.D.) is only awarded as an honorary degree.

 A number of law students apply for an optional judicial clerkship (less than 10% end up in such position), to be taken after law school and before legal practice.
 Clerkships usually last one year with appellate courts, but trial level courts (including federal district court) are increasingly moving towards two-year clerkships.

 Once a student has graduated from law school, the student is expected to pursue admission to the bar in order to practice.
 Requirements for membership in the bar vary across the United States.
 In almost every state, the only way to be admitted to the bar is to pass a (usually multi-day) written examination.
 Once admitted, most States require attorneys to must meet certain Continuing Legal Education (CLE) requirements.

 Academic degrees for non-lawyers are available at the baccalaureate and master's level.
 A common baccalaureate level degree is a Bachelor of Science in Legal Studies (B.S.).
 Academic master's degrees in legal studies are available, such as the Master of Studies (M.S.), and the Master of Professional Studies (M.P.S.).
 Such a degree is not required to enter a J.D. program.

 Foreign lawyers seeking to practice in the U.S., who do not have a J.D., often seek to obtain a Master of Laws (LL.M.) (or other degrees similar to the LL.M., such as the Juris Master (J.M.), Master of Comparative Law (M.C.L.) and Master of Jurisprudence (M.J.)).

+Law students are commonly referred to as 1Ls, 2Ls, and 3Ls based on their year of study.
+In the United States, the American Bar Association does not mandate a particular curriculum for 1Ls.
+ABA Standard 302(a)(1) requires only the study of "substantive law" that will lead to "effective and responsible participation in the legal profession."
+However, most law schools have their own mandatory curriculum for 1Ls, which typically includes: